 - Poor coordination and slurred speech

-Serenity House Detox Is the First Step Toward Drug Abuse Recovery
+Serenity House Detox & Recovery Is the First Step Toward Drug Abuse Recovery

 If you have a substance abuse disorder, don’t let the problem develop into addiction.
-Serenity House Detox can help you take the first step toward recovery.
-With a drug detox center in both Fort Lauderdale and West Palm Beach, we can treat people of many ages.
+Serenity House Detox & Recovery can help you take the first step toward recovery.
+With a drug detox center in both Fort Lauderdale and Jupiter, we can treat people of many ages.
 Our adult and young adult detox services include:

 - Customized treatment plans